 Finding a lawyer is easy but finding a good one for your lawsuit against a real estate agent is quite difficult.
 You need to find someone that not only specializes in real estate law and has experience, but also someone you trust.

-To find a lawyer to sue a real estate agent, a good place to look for a lawyer is online or by word of mouth.
+To find a lawyer to sue a real estate agent, you might start searching for things like real estate litigators near me, and so much more.
+A good place to look for a lawyer is online or by word of mouth.
 If you have friends, family, or colleagues that had experience dealing with lawyers in your area, ask them for recommendations.

 How Much can you Sue a Real Estate Agent For?